f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Tenant Image Types
 ------------------

 rSeries allows different packaging options for tenant images.
 It will be up to administrators to choose the image that is best suited for their environment.
-The main differences between the image types will be how much space they can consume on disk, and whether they allow in-place upgrades. rSeries only supports specific TMOS releases (currently 15.1.5); they can be found on downloads.f5.com:
+The main differences between the image types will be how much space they can consume on disk, and whether they allow in-place upgrades. rSeries only supports specific TMOS releases as defined in the following solution article:

+`K86001294: F5OS hardware/software support matrix <https://my.f5.com/manage/s/article/K86001294>`_

+F5OS tenant images can be found on downloads.f5.com:

 .. image:: images/rseries_deploying_a_tenant/image1.png
   :align: center